Let’s escape to Ischia!

 Aragon Castle is located a stone’s throw from the island.
 This magnificent historical monument, the former refuge of the Greeks, was transformed into an extraordinary castle by Alfonso D’Aragona in 1441.
 Here, we enjoy the panoramic spots with views of the bay.
 Stretching from the village of Ischia Ponte to Spiaggia dei Pescatori and Mount Epomeo, Immaculate Conception Terrace is one of the most spectacular spots in our minds.

-Among the castle’s many treasures is the eighteenth-century church of the Immaculate Conception.
-One is the Convent of Santa Maria della Consolazione, which was built by Battista Lanfreschi, the abbess of the nearby Clarisse Convent, and has hosted art exhibitions for decades, and the other is the Sisters’ Cemetery, which was once home to forty nuns from the Poor Clares order.
+Among the castle’s many treasures is the eighteenth-century Church of the Immaculate Conception.
+One is the Convent of Santa Maria della Consolazione, which was built by Battista Lanfreschi, the abbess of the nearby Clarisse Convent, and has hosted art exhibitions for decades.
+The other is the Sisters’ Cemetery, which was once home to forty nuns from the Poor Clares order.
 And there are a series of rooms where the corpses of the deceased are placed on the walls.

 Then we move towards the north of the island.
-While going by boat, we watch the port of Casamicciola, San Montano Bay, Cape Zaro, San Francesco di Paola and Chiaia beaches.
+While travelling by boat, we pass by the port of Casamicciola, San Montano Bay, Cape Zaro, San Francesco di Paola, and Chiaia beaches.
 Finally, we arrive in Forio.
-It is among the largest and richest towns on the island in terms of natural and environmental beauty, including Colombaia and La Mortella Gardens.
+It is among the most prominent and wealthiest towns on the island, boasting natural and environmental beauty, and featuring attractions such as Colombaia and La Mortella Gardens.
 La Mortella’s manicured botanical gardens were created by Susana Walton, wife of British composer William Walton.
-Today it often hosts events and concerts.
+Today, it often hosts events and concerts.

 La Mortella Gardens